 It is time to have a look now at three selected games in this variation that will surely inspire you to make the Keres attack part of your repertoire.

 Our first example is a masterpiece by the former World Champion Anatoly Karpov.
-In the following game he outplays his strong opponent Josif Dorfman with a powerful piece sacrifice.
+In the following game, he outplays his strong opponent Josif Dorfman with a powerful piece of sacrifice.
 Both sides made mistakes later and Dorfman missed his chance to defend, but it is, nevertheless, a great game.

 The next example shows how white sometimes delays castling until the attack is very much advanced.
 Here the Grandmaster Andrei Kovalev shows how to make the most of the attack when black responds passively.

 Our third and last example is a beautiful game between Grandmaster Igor Efimov and Grandmaster Igor Naumkin.
-In this game we can see how the rooks can be useful along the third rank.
-Also, pay attention to the piece sacrifice that opened the black king.
+In this game, we can see how the rooks can be useful along with the third rank.
+Also, pay attention to the piece of sacrifice that opened the black king.

 You will find a lot of brilliant games and combinations by studying the games arising from this opening.
 We can conclude that the Keres attack leads to positions rich in ideas where players with a good feeling for the initiative will feel very comfortable.
 From the theoretical point of view, it looks like 6…h6 is black’s best move, as allowing g5 is way too dangerous for black, as shown above.